Case StudyCompetency Frameworks

 One framework.
 Six systems.
 No interpretation required.

-I replaced job descriptions with a competency framework built to connect -- not just define.
+I replaced job descriptions with a competency framework built to connect every system to the same source of truth.
 Every role broken down into specific, observable behaviors.
 A manager and an employee could read the same criteria and know exactly what good looked like.

 Most competency models get referenced once a year during review season.
 This one fed hiring, performance, development, compensation, and coaching from the same source.